mikeri/rawview/README.md

 # rawview
 View 8 bit wide mono bitmaps, for example C64 fonts.

+Can output to stdout with characters configured with command arguments, or to a bitmap in a scrollable window.

-Can also view Amiga fonts (only 8x8 monospaced) and convert them to C64 format.
+Can also view Amiga fonts (only 8x8 monospaced), convert them to C64 format and save them to disk.